 Jensen’s thoughts on the breeding habits of the officers’ mothers are interrupted by a gunshot.
 His immediate reaction is to shout, “Dismount and take cover at the wagons,” while he does the same.
 While moving behind the middle wagon he can see no one in the column is shot, then he hears more shots from up the road, and he shouts, “Don’t fire until I say to.
 Then open in volley fire.”

 He looks around, and smiles when he sees everyone is at the wagons and taking some sort of cover, except the two idiot officers who are still sitting on their horses while they look about them.
 Looking further down the road Jensen can see three rifle flashes firing across the road, but the speed in which they reload and fire again is astonishing, he can’t believe it.
 Even if someone is handing them another rifle they need more time to change guns than is being taken to shoot.
 He’s starting to think they have those Colt Revolving Rifles which are like a pistol with a longer barrel, but he changes his mind when they keep firing after six shots.
-He doesn’t know why the shooting is going on, until he sees a lot of people shooting at the hillock with the three shooters from beside the road; obviously a nice ambush just got bushwhacked.
+He doesn’t know why the shooting is going on, until he sees a lot of people beside the road shooting at the hillock with the three shooters on; obviously a nice ambush just got bushwhacked.

 The little return fire from the right side of the road ends about the same time as the officers think to move off to the side of the road and fall back to the wagons.
 Jensen shouts, “Take aim down the road, but wait for my order before you fire.”
 He watches the troops all move to have a good shot straight down the road.
 The two officers are still on their horses and are frowning at Jensen, obviously trying to work out what they should say about the situation.
 Suddenly a group of men charge across the road from the scrub on the left.
 Jensen shouts, “Open fire,” at the same time the shooting from the hill becomes faster.